Paying Different Types of Remote Workers in Multiple Countries

 With Deel, employers can easily set up employment contracts, specify compensation strategy details, and define pay schedules.
 Our in-house payroll team processes payroll directly, providing expert control of the entire process—everything related to local regulations, tax requirements, and any relevant deductions.

 Global employers can make payments to employees’ bank accounts in their local currencies, reducing currency conversion fees and ensuring accurate and timely salary disbursement.

 Frequently asked questions about paying employees through Global Payroll

 Where is Global Payroll available?

-Deel’s Global Payroll is available in 100+ countries and counting.
+Deel’s Global Payroll is available around the world.
 We’re constantly rolling out services in different countries and aim to eventually have Global Payroll available in every country with an EOR entity.

 How is Global Payroll managed?

 Global Payroll is a managed payroll solution, meaning we take care of the following responsibilities: